 - Store doors flat on a level surface in a dry, well ventilated interior space.

-- Doors should be conditioned to the average prevailing relative humidity of the locality before hanging.
+- Doors should be conditioned prevailing relative humidity of the locality before hanging.
 This generally takes 48 to 72 hours.

 - Doors should not be subject to abnormal heat, dryness or humidity for prolonged periods.
 Avoid sudden changes such as forced heat to dry out a building.